Alma: Prayer

 The link back to prayer occurs in the next chapter.
 In quite beautiful passages that Alma attributes to Zenos, prayer is presented as communication, a conversation, even experiment, between the praying individual and God: "thou didst hear me."

 In many ways, Alma's position here resembles that of Job, who demands a hearing with God.
 What God delivers is not necessarily what Job expected.
 Job's reaction is not to pronounce, "Okay, thanks.
-I've check off the appropriate boxes on my path to salvation.
+I've checked off the appropriate boxes on my path to salvation.
 I now have an exact comprehension of my status."

 Rather, he reacts by going, "Uh, wow.
 Wow.
 Okay.
 Wow."